Connect with us

 Moore admits

-admitted he did not see Port ‘s late collapse coming as substitute Jayden Stockley struck twice to earn a 2-2 draw.
+admitted he did not see ‘s late collapse coming as substitute Jayden Stockley struck twice to earn a 2-2 draw.

 First-half goals from Jensen Weir and Ethan Chislett put the in control and Moore within striking distance of a first victory since replacing Andy Crosby.